-While UPS does what it can to minimize the risk of fraud, you should realize you are the first line of defense in protecting yourself.
-Here are some additional steps to help prevent email and internet-related fraud:
+While UPS does what it can to minimise the risk of fraud, you should realise that you are the first line of defence in protecting yourself.
+Here are some additional steps to help prevent email and Internet-related fraud:

 - Be wary of any suspicious emails or phone calls asking for you to validate your UPS account information.

 - Use a secure Internet browser.

 - Do not give out your UPS.com ID or password.

 - Create strong passwords by using a combination of letters and numbers.